al-sha/Students-Grading-Application/README.md

 # Students-Grading-Application
-Students Grading Application (SGA) is an application written in python that allow users to store student’s grades and information.
+Students Grading Application (SGA) is an application written in Python that allow users to store student’s grades and information.